AleksanderGinter/UGR-VD-code/README.md

-# UGR-VD-code
+# UGR VD and Aero code

-Welcome to VD data processing!
+Welcome to UGR code used for

 How to get Tire Slip Angles graph: